 4) Righteousness

 It is easy to slip into righteousness on this journey, believing we know more or better than others.
 The key is remembering that every soul has a specific life path, which is not ours to control or manipulate.
-It's hard to overcome the urge to forcefully awaken others through certain phases of this journey, but controlling someone else's path creates energetic karma better left alone.
+It's hard to overcome the urge to awaken others forcefully, but controlling someone else's path creates energetic karma better left alone.
 Adopt the motto "to each their own" to assist you in releasing righteousness, judgment and controlling tendencies (all spawned from fear).
 Lead energetically by example and allowing, which will be far more influential without impeding someone else's free will.
-Personal inner work creates collective outer change.

 INNER WORK FOR OUTER CHANGE

-Everyone who chooses to do this inner work has an enormous impact.
-Working on yourself is the most effective way to create planetary change.
-This creates a ripple effect that will energetically influence humanity's collective consciousness.
+Personal inner work creates collective outer change.
+Everyone who chooses to undertake this inner work has a profound impact.
+Working on yourself is the most effective way to create positive change on a planetary scale, as it creates an energetic ripple effect that influences humanity's collective consciousness.
 You have no idea how powerful you are.
 You do not need to wake others up forcefully.
-Your raised consciousness has more effect on more people without saying a word than you can imagine.
-As you heal, awaken and evolve yourself, you heal, awaken and evolve humanity.
+The frequency of your raised consciousness has more effect on more people without saying a word than you could ever imagine.
+As you heal, awaken, and evolve yourself, you also heal, awaken, and evolve humanity.

 And always remember:

-You aren't crazy, even though it may feel like you are.
+You aren't crazy, even though it may feel that way.

 This process can be lonely, isolating and difficult, but it gets better.

-You are impacting the world positively in ways you can't even imagine.
+You are positively impacting the world in momentous ways.

 Reach out for help if you need it.